How to Prevent Stockouts with Proper Stock Replenishment

 Because you’re still going to have to be constantly checking your inventory to see how it matches against these metrics.

-Well, that is unless you take up on Katana Smart Workshop Software.
+Well, that is unless you take up on Katana Smart Manufacturing Software.

 Katana automates your inventory management so that you can visually see when your stock goes below reorder points, as well as letting you know how your material availability looks for your sales and manufacturing orders.